-Mutated helicase enzymes shown to work together to disrupt telomere homeostasis and regulation of cell division.
+Mutated Hrq1 and Pif1 helicase enzymes shown to work together to disrupt telomere maintenance and regulation of cell division.

 All strands of DNA have a non-coding region at the end of the strand known as the telomere.
 During each replication of the gene, when the cell divides, small nucleotides are lost leading to the gradual shortening of the telomere.
 In healthy people, the loss of nucleotides is a natural part of the aging process and causes most age-related changes.